Local moving companies in Philadelphia

 - State regulator: You can verify a Missouri moving license anytime on the official state regulator’s site.

-- Moving permits: You won’t need a moving permit in Missouri, but it’s a good idea to check the local parking regulations ahead of your move.
+- Moving permits: There’s no need for a moving permit in Missouri, but be sure to look up local parking rules before moving day.

-- Change of address: Make sure to submit your USPS change of address form at least a week before you move.
-You’ll be able to choose your official move date so your mail is forwarded to Missouri seamlessly.
+- Change of address: Make sure to fill out your USPS change of address form at least a week before moving.
+You can choose your official move date and have your mail forwarded to Missouri.
 Get started here.

-- Moving insurance: Insurance rules aren’t the same everywhere.
-They change depending on the state.
+- Moving insurance: Every state has their own requirements when it comes to insurance.
 Opt for Released Value Protection, the budget-friendly choice with no extra cost from movers.
 This minimal coverage ensures that movers are liable for a maximum of 60 cents per pound per item.
 For a comprehensive coverage of your valuables, explore alternative options with your chosen moving company or consider a third-party insurance provider.
 Ensure the full value of your items is covered by consulting with the moving company for suitable alternatives.

 Things to do in Missouri